Minestom/minestom.net/docs/feature/commands.md

 # Commands

 Commands are the main communication between the server and the players.
-In contrary to current alternatives, Minestom takes full advantage of auto-completion/suggestion and has therefore a fairly strict API.
+In contrast to current alternatives, Minestom takes full advantage of auto-completion/suggestion and therefore has a fairly strict API.

 ## Overview